Fees and Related Policies

 A one-time-per-semester, non-refundable $35 registration fee is charged to each student at the time of registration.
 The registration fee is also charged each time a student registers online.
 To avoid being charged the registration fee more than once per semester, students must follow the add/drop procedures to make changes to their enrollment after the first time they register.
 The registration fee is refunded if the College cancels the only course(s) that a student is registered for.

 |Non-refundable registration fee

 |Declined credit card fee

 Please refer to the following documents for Fall 2014 costs for individual courses:

 CE Courses Fall 2014

 Select Degree Courses Open to Certificate & CE Students

 Lab fees cover the cost of the use of equipment, classroom technologies, model expenses, access to library and other resources, as well as other overhead expenditures.
 Lab fees do not include the materials required for the course, nor do they imply that students will be entitled to open studio time.
 Students may be required to purchase additional supplies.

 Supply lists are available online with most course listings.
 If a supply list is unavailable online, the list will be distributed and discussed at the first class.

-").
+The CE Advisor must be notified that a student has officially dropped a course before a refund can be processed.
 Students will not be dropped automatically from the classes for which they are registered but have not attended.
 In no case is tuition refunded or reduced due to absence from classes.
 Tuition may not be reduced, prorated, or transferred to another semester for any reason.
 Refunds will be issued only to the original payee.
 The College will automatically refund tuition and lab fees for cancelled classes.